turingschool/md_launch_curriculum/Mod2/Lessons/Week1/SQLCRUD.md

 ** Instructor Note ** During the discussion, make sure to point out that we do _not_ need to include an id for these records because the Id field is a serial.

 Because we have created our database and tables with very few constraints, we could create a record with only partial information.
 We could create a customer with only their name, or only their address.
 We are not going to cover too much database administration (things like location settings, access rights, and table settings); as a developer, it is unlikely that you will be in charge of creating a database from scratch.

-To check that records have been created, or anytime you want to see the current state of a table, you can run this statement: `SELECT * FROM <tablename>;`

 ### Practice Insert